Shipping insurance conditions

 - the Items must be shipped inside rigid containers in a way the content cannot be deduced by touching the container;

 - the Goods must be properly packed using new, resistant double packaging.
-(More specifically, double packaging means that your goods are first packed, in a first container such as cardboard, box, bubble wrap, cardboard envelope, then placed secondly in a larger and resistant packaging such as a box, cardboard, etc.);
+(More specifically, double packaging means that your goods are first packed, in a first container such as cardboard, box, bubble wrap, cardboard envelope, then placed secondly in a larger and rigid packaging such as a box, cardboard, etc.);

 - there must be no information on the packaging that could be used to deduce the nature nor value of the Items.
 In particular, the packaging must not indicate (non-exclusive list): name or description of the Items; name of a firm; name of a website; any other information that could be used to deduce the nature of the Items; the customs form is not considered as an indication of the value, it should be placed under the airway-bill.

 - There must be no visible information on the Package that could be used to deduce the nature nor value of the Items.
 In particular, the Package must not indicate (non-exclusive list): name or description of the Items; name of a firm; name of a website; any other information that could be used to deduce the nature of the Items; the customs form is not considered as an indication of the value, it should be placed underneath the airway-bill;

 - a photograph of the Package as well as of the Package's contents must be taken before each shipment;

 If the Package arrives damaged, the Customer must describe the damage precisely on the delivery slip in order to be compensated.